tklammsteiner/fromwastetofeed/projects.markdown

 #### Six-legged Livestock: Rearing Black Soldier Fly on Biowaste
 **Funding source**: Austrian Science Fund (FWF) | [**Grant link**](https://pf.fwf.ac.at/en/research-in-practice/project-finder?search[what]=Six-legged+Livestock%3A+Rearing+Black+Soldier+Fly+on+biowaste)

 **Project description**: In this citizen science project, we conceptualized insect rearing workshops for both schools and a public audience.
-Within these workshops, participants built their own Black Soldier Fly rearing system and conducted a three-week feeding experiment at home.
+Within these workshops, participants built their own black soldier fly rearing system and conducted a three-week feeding experiment at home.
 Two-hundred larvae were fed with daily accumulating kitchen wastes and food leftovers, and their growth progress was documented using an enclosed precision scale.

 **Publications**:
 * Walter and Klammsteiner et al. (2020): Black soldier fly school workshops as means to promote circular economy and environmental awareness. *Sustainability*, 12(20), 19574.